Merethin/Everblaze/README.md

 - Using SSE, it has a lower overhead than tools that poll the API, and can do a lot more than traditional tools.
 - Minimal API calls - Everblaze relies only on the daily data dumps and server-sent events.

+**Everblaze runs on Python 3.13.
+I have not tested earlier Python versions for compatibility.
+If things don't work, you may have to upgrade your Python version/install a new one.**

 ## Screenshots

 ### TUI version